Editor’s Note: Our readers responded strongly to this story when it originally ran; we’re reposting it here in case you missed it.

 Take spontaneous combustion, for instance.

-In Paris, a state-owned public transport operator pulled 149 of its buses off of the street after two of them exploded last month.
-Also in April, a house fire caused by an electric vehicle charger in the Washington, D.C., area was reported to have caused $15,000 in damages.
+In Paris, a state-owned public transport operator pulled 149 of its buses off of the street after two of them exploded in April.
+That same month, a house fire caused by an electric vehicle charger in the Washington, D.C., area was reported to have caused $15,000 in damages.
 As Washington’s WTOP-TV noted, this came just weeks after another D.C.-area house fire caused by an electric car charger generated $350,000 in damages.

 With public chargers — like the ones the administration desperately wants to fund — the issue is whether they work at all.
 A study in the San Francisco Bay Area earlier this year found that over a quarter of the charging stations weren’t fully functioning.
 Then there’s the length of time it takes to charge at public stations, as one Business Insider journalist noted in a tweet: